jeyabalajis/aws-certified-sa-pro-notes/docs/databases/rds.md

 - Amazon Aurora Global Database is designed for globally distributed applications, allowing a single Amazon Aurora database to span multiple AWS regions.
 - It replicates your data with no impact on database performance, enables fast local reads with low latency in each region, and provides disaster recovery from region-wide outages.

+### Aurora Replication

+> Aurora Replicas also help to increase availability, apart from providing read scaling.
+If the writer instance in a cluster becomes unavailable, Aurora automatically promotes one of the reader instances to take its place as the new writer.
+> To increase availability, you can use Aurora Replicas as failover targets.
+There is a brief interruption during which read and write requests made to the primary instance fail with an exception.

+#### Aurora MySQL Replication

+- You can create an Aurora read replica of an Aurora MySQL DB cluster in a different AWS Region, by using MySQL binary log (binlog) replication.
+- Each cluster can have up to five read replicas created this way, each in a different Region.

+#### Aurora PostgreSQL Replication

+- Aurora PostgreSQL doesn't support cross-Region Aurora Replicas.
+However, you can use Aurora global database to scale your Aurora PostgreSQL DB cluster's read capabilities to more than one AWS Region and to meet availability goals.

 ### Aurora vs. RDS